What is a student loan?

 Loans can be used by the student to supplement educational expenses that were not covered by grants, or to assist students that were not eligible for grants.
 When a student is awarded a loan they are not required to accept it.
 Students also have an option of reducing the loans that they were offered.
 In order to be eligible for loans, the student must be enrolled at least half-time.
 Students will need to contact the financial aid office and lender if they graduate, withdraw, or drop below half-time.
 A six month grace period begins once the student falls into any of these categories before the first payment is required.
 Below is information to assist students in the decision making process.

-- Direct Stafford Loan (Subsidized) – This loan is based on need.
+- Direct Subsidized Loan – This loan is based on need.
 No interest is charged on the loan while the student is enrolled in school at least half-time, during the grace period, and during deferment periods.

-- Direct Stafford Loan (Unsubsidized) – This loan is not based on need.
+- Direct Unsubsidized Loan – This loan is not based on need.
 Interest on this loan is charged during all periods, even during the time a student is in school and during grace and deferment periods.

 - Direct Loan Parent (PLUS) – This is an unsubsidized loan for the parent of dependent students.
 PLUS loans assist in the educational expenses up to the cost of attendance minus all other financial assistance that is awarded to the student.
 Interest on this loan is charged during all periods.
 Payment begins 60 days after disbursement of the loan.
 Parents can request a deferment on this loan by contacting the lender.
 This loan is based on credit.